 It seems a characteristic of some Anglo-Catholic priests that they feel the need to flay their congregations alive, perhaps for ‘sins of omission’ concerning the use of appropriate prayers and meditations for the day, or their disinclination to turn up for Mass.
-You can’t really blame them, can you.
-The priesthood might do well to remember that every time “hamartia” (= “sin”) is used in Luke’s gospel, it is with “apheimi” (= “forgiveness”).
+You can’t really blame them, can you, since many of their Protestant brethren from the enthusiastic antisemite Martin Luther downwards do likewise.
+Everyone might do well to remember that every time “hamartia” (= “sin”) is used in Luke’s gospel, it is with “apheimi” (= “forgiveness”).

 Floor van Lamoen, mentioned this on the Geometry Puzzles newsgroup

 I think it’s fascinating.
 The grid shows a red 8×3 triangle a smaller green one and two purple and yellow shapes of area 8 and 7.
-Rearranging the pattern seeems to leave one square missing.
+Rearranging the pattern seems to leave one square missing.
 I wonder why…?
 Clever, innit..
-The same trick can be applied with other Fibonacci configurations sometimes with one square too many, at other times one square too few.
+The same trick can be applied with other Fibonacci configurations sometimes with one square too many, at other times one square too few

 Home.
 Mi casa, su casa.
 I am a little tired of living out of a suitcase, and feel rather like the tortoises in next door’s garden, home being where the legs give way.